hm-lang/core/proposals/README.md

 ### argument name generics: with different type

 You can also define an argument with a known type, but an unknown name.
+This is useful if you want to use the inputted variable name at the call site for logic inside the function, e.g., `thisFunction(IWantToKnowThisVariableName: 5)`.
+You can access the variable name via `@@`.

+TODO: internally this creates an overload with a "TheNameValue" int argument and "TheNameName" string argument.  do we really want to support this?

 ```
 thisFunction(~TheName: int): null